As seen in HME Business magazine: https://hme-business.com/articles/2018/01/05/choosing.aspx

 “If your customer service team is calling your active customers on a monthly basis to renew their supply orders, add a simple question to the call as standard practice.
-‘How is your current catheter working for you?’ takes just a few seconds to ask, but it might make a world of difference in the relationship you have with your patient,” Wells suggests.
+‘How is your current catheter working for you?’ takes just a few seconds to ask, but it might make a world of difference in the relationship you have with your patient,” Cure Medical suggests.

 Rhoades knows firsthand how much of an improvement that simple gesture can make in your customer’s daily life and routine.

 “Before I started using Cure Catheters, I thought that catheters were all created equal – but that’s not the case.
 The more I learned about Cure Medical and their products, the more I loved them.
 With unique features like polished eyelets, different lengths available and the fact that they’re not made with harsh chemicals like DEHP and BPA, it’s easy to see that Cure Catheters were designed by someone who actually uses them,” Rhoades explains.

 “My hope is that other patients don’t have to go over 30 years, like I did, before discovering urological supplies that really make a difference in their lives,” she adds.